mcadariu/simd-playground/README.md

 * converting the solutions to Rust
 * annotating it with visualisations for easier understanding
-* run the benchmark on my laptop
+* run the benchmark on my laptop to check speedup